josh-lieberman/Biclops/README.md

 Biclops - A Stereoscopic Display Driver by Emerson v0.1
 -------------------------------------------------------

+*NOTE: Binaries are available under the "Downloads" button*

 Usage Notes:
 * This is a DirectX 9 wrapper DLL.
 When you build it, it will create a D3D9.dll that you place in the folder alongside your target application's binaries.
 You also need to put the Scene.fx file there, for barrel warping.
 * I used Microsoft Visual C++ 2010 Express Edition to compile this.